NickSwardh/YoloDotNet/README.md

 **INT8 Calibration Cache** — Drop your precision down to `INT8` for maximum speed and minimal accuracy loss.
 Generate the `.cache` file once, reuse it forever.

 **Fully Configurable** — Engine cache path, file prefix, calibration cache file location — it's all in your control.
 > 💡 **Heads up:**\
 On the first run, TensorRT may take a couple of minutes to compile and optimize your model.
 But once the engine is built and cached, it’s warp-speed from there on out.

 **Segmentation upgraded** — Now leaner with 85% less memory, and quicker than ever—8% CPU boost and 28% GPU turbocharged!

+**OrtEnv fix in 3.1.1** — Reusing or recreating YoloDotNet objects?
+No more "OrtEnv singleton instance already exists" drama.

 Bottom Line?
 Real-time YOLO inference at breakneck speed!
 Check the [Benchmarks](./test/YoloDotNet.Benchmarks/).